JimderDon/moo-indesign/README.md

 ## Compatibility

 The script has been tested with CS5 and CS5.5.
 Earlier versions will not work (yet).

-It has also only been tested on a Mac, but should work on Windows too.
+It has been tested on Mac OS X 10.6 and Windows 7.
+Your mileage may vary with other OS versions.

+### Windows note

+You may see a message about being unable to load a type library.
+This is a bug in the Windows version of InDesign, and can be worked around by quitting and re-running InDesign as Administrator (just once will do -- you can run it as a normal user once it starts working).

 ## Installation